 Hacham, Noah.
 “Rabban Simeon ben Gamliel in Beitar.”
 Tarbiz 74 (2005): 547–563 (in Hebrew).

-Another analysis of the Talmudic sources on the Bar Kokhba Revolt.
+Hacham presents an analysis of the Talmudic sources on the Bar Kokhba Revolt.
 After examining the Talmudic story of Rabban Simeon ben Gamliel and the damage to the beit midrash of the beit hanasi (PT Ta’an.
 4:6 69a; BT Git.
 58a), the author concludes that Land of Israel sources (PT) are historically accurate, but the Babylonian Talmud is a processed tendentious text.

 Oppenheimer, Aharon.
 “Bar Kokhba’s Messianism.”
 In Messianism and Eschatology.
 A Collection of Essays, edited by Zvi Baras, 153–165.
 Jerusalem: Zalman Shazar Center, 1983, (in Hebrew).